jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) Sections 14F and 14G set out the requirements for giving information or communicating by personal delivery, post, or electronic means.
 (3) Despite sections 6, 14B(2)﻿(c), and 14C(2)﻿(a), and sections 220 and 224 of the Contract and Commercial Law Act 2017, when there are reasonable grounds to suppose an electronic communication will be received by a person, the consent of the person is not required in order for the Commissioner to communicate in electronic form.
 (4) Despite subsection (1) and the references to this Act, the Income Tax Act 2007, and the Goods and Services Tax Act 1985, sections 14C to 14G apply when any other Act requires the Commissioner to give notice to a person, or a person to give notice to the Commissioner.
+(5) Section 14H sets out the requirements to be satisfied for the Commissioner to publish information.

 ### 14B Asking, requesting, or informing
 (1) This section applies when a provision in this Act, the Income Tax Act 2007, or the Goods and Services Tax Act 1985 refers to or describes person A—